kaltura/media-server/media-server_deployment.md

 ## Machine prerequisites:
- - Centos 6.8+
+ - RHEL/CentOS 6.4 or above or Ubuntu 16.0.4 or above
- - WowzaStreamingEngine 4.6.0
+ - WowzaStreamingEngine 4.5.0+
  - Java jre 1.7.
  - kaltura group (gid = 613) or any other group that apache user is associated with.
  - Write access to @WEB_DIR@/content/recorded directory.